– scroll down to see further images –

 Unusually, the flowers around the sides have been enamelled in red, purple and green.

-Silversmiths in China often used enamel particularly for items of filigree and also silver jewellery, but very rarely is it in seen on items of Chinese export silver made for Western export markets.
+Silversmiths in China often used enamel particularly for items of filigree and also silver jewellery, but not often is it in seen on items of Chinese export silver made for Western export markets.

 The interior base is engraved with flower designs and these can be seen through the glass insert, as one peers inside.